Mikanwolfe/technical-software-development/README.md

 # technical-software-development
-Code from a certain unit.

-### This repository is depreciated
-All of the code here was used and is no longer in use.
-There will be no updating or optimising or any of the sort.

-It's just a repository.
+by mikanwolfe, mikanwolfe@nekox.net

+---
+This repository contains the tasks completed from the *Technical Software Development* unit and acts as an archive of sorts.

+### This repository will be updated in due time to include the rest of the tasks.